arun-kr-reddy/notes/computer_architecture.md

   ![](media/ca_old/predicated_execution.png)
 - **example: predicated execution in Intel Itanium:** each instruction can be separately predicated, has 64 one-bit predicate registers, each instruction carries predicate field (6-bit), instruction is effectively a `NOP` if its predicate is false
 ![](media/ca_old/predicated_execution_itanium.png)
-- **multipath execution:** execute both paths (if you know the addresses) after a conditional branch, use for hard-to-predict branches if prediction confidence is low, improves performance is mis-prediction cost greater than useless work, for multiple nested branches paths followed will become exponential, duplicate work if paths merge (same instructions after branch)
+- **multipath execution:** execute both paths (if you know the addresses) after a conditional branch, use for hard-to-predict branches if prediction confidence is low, improves performance is misprediction cost greater than useless work, for multiple nested branches paths followed will become exponential, duplicate work if paths merge (same instructions after branch)
 ![](./media/ca_old/multipath_vs_predicated_execution.png)
 - **handling other branch types:**
   - **call:** easy to predict, always taken and single target address, call marked in BTB and target predicted by BTB